indigoparadox/dsekai/README.md

 Just using "make" will attempt to build all currently working targets with OS-level resources and statically compiled maps.

+# Mechanics

+## Items

+Items are defined in each tilemap in an array.
+Through scripts, items can be coped from the item definition array into the player's inventory where they can then be used even if the player is on a different tilemap.

+## Crops

+Crops are also defined in each tilemap in an array.
+However, seeds in the player's inventory only reference the crop GID.
+This means that crops can only grow on a tilemap in which they are defined.
+This also means that crop GIDs MUST NOT collide between tilemaps.

+## Crops

 # Modding

 ## Mapping